dovrosenberg/foundry-simple-weather/README.md

   - Choose whether players can see the dialog (with a limited UI)
 - Randomized weather for every season across 3 climates (hot, temperate, cold) and 3 humidities (barren, modest, verdant)
 - Weather progresses naturally from day to day
+- Ability to manually pick weather for special events
 - Supports Farenheit and Celsius temperatures

 ### And if using Simple Calendar: